 Ontario Campus Library occupies entire second floor of the Ontario building and is open 8:00 a.m. to 5:00 p.m.
-Monday through Friday except for school holidays.
-During the fall and spring semester it remains open until 9:00 p.m.
-Monday, Tuesday, and Thursday, as well as from 1:00 p.m. to 5:00 p.m. on Saturdays.
-During the summer terms, it closes at 7:00 p.m. on Monday, Tuesday, and Thursday and remains closed on Saturdays.
-Changes to these hours are publicized at least one week in advance.
+Monday through Friday and closed on Sundays and school holidays.
+During the fall and spring semester it remains open until 7:30 p.m.
+Monday, Tuesday, and Thursday.
+During the summer terms, it closes at 5:30 p.m.
+Monday through Friday and remains closed on Saturdays.
+Changes to these hours are publicized in the Loop and in the library at least one week in advance.